Albert-Gao/blog/source/_posts/how-to-publish-artifact-to-maven-central-via-gradle.md

 - Name is your `Sonatype` username.
 - Email is the email you used to register `Sonatype`
-- Remember the `password`, you gonna need it.
+- Remember the `password`, you will need it.
 - Don't know whether the username and email need to match, but I followed it just in case.

 After creating, right click your key and select `Send Public Key to Key Server` to public your public key.